abilandz/PH8124/Lecture_9/Lecture_9.md

  stat -c %s $File
 done < <(find pathToDirectory(-ies) -type f)
 ```
 The second solution is more readable, less error prone and easier to generalize in case more actions need to be performed over the found files.
+However, it is less portable to other shells because it involves **Bash**-specific operator ```<( … )```.

 Here we enlist a few additional flags of **find** command, which can become handy in practice: